conjurer-rich/fast-flow-flywheel/pages/who-its-for/product.md

   nav: "side-navigation"
 ---

 Big bets fall flat when the org isn’t aligned.
-The Fast Flow Flywheel helps Heads of Product realign teams, reduce delivery friction, and make structure a lever,not a blocker,for product outcomes.
+The Fast Flow Flywheel™️ helps Heads of Product realign teams, reduce delivery friction, and make structure a lever,not a blocker,for product outcomes.

 ## You’re trying to…